sentenial/developer-docs/pages/prodEmandates/em_configuration.md

 * Originate from an allowed IP address (the allowed IP addresses will be configured for you when you register for the service)
 * Include (at a minimum) the mandatory fields required for the specific request that is being made

+{% include note.html content="Our API is backward-compatible.
+For more details see [Versioning and Backward Compatibility](prod_versioning.html) under the Product Overview section." %}

 ## Available End Points